Tiny Beautiful Things: Reception

+Dear Sugars podcast

-Strayed revived her Sugar persona in a podcast called "Dear Sugars," which she hosted alongside "Dear Sugar" creator, Steve Almond.
+Strayed revived her Sugar persona in a podcast called Dear Sugars, which she hosted alongside "Dear Sugar" creator, Steve Almond.
 It ran for four years, the final episode airing in September 2018.
-The podcast was produced by The New York Times and WBUR, Boston's National Public Radio affiliate.
+The podcast was produced by The New York Times and WBUR, Boston's NPR affiliate.

-In April 2020, in response to an outpouring of requests from readers for her to revive her Sugar persona yet again, Strayed premiered her newest podcast, "Sugar Calling."
+In April 2020, in response to an outpouring of requests from readers for her to revive her Sugar persona yet again, Strayed premiered her newest podcast, "Sugar Calling".
 In each episode of this podcast, Sugar asks questions in conversation with a different author over the age of 60.
 This second podcast, recorded over Google Hangouts, is intended to provide relief during the COVID-19 pandemic.

-Stage adaptation
+Stage adaptations

 The book was conceived as a play, Tiny Beautiful Things, by Nia Vardalos, Thomas Kail, and Marshall Heyman.
 The stage adaptation, written by Vardalos and directed by Kail, premiered at The Public Theater in December, 2016 to a sold-out run, starring Vardalos as Sugar.
 Other members of this original cast include Phillip James Brannon, Alfredo Narciso, and Natalie Woolams-Torres.

 Vardalos reprised her performance at The Public in September 2017 for an extended return engagement.

+The play received its Canadian premiere in Kelowna, British Columbia, under the direction of Pete MacLeod for MadFox Theatre in February 2023.
+The production starred Michelle Deighton in the role of Sugar, with supporting performances from Casey Easton, Angela Schjodt, and Mikayla Jones.
+The run received critical acclaim and sold out all performances.

+Tiny Beautiful Things, adapted for the stage by Nia Vardalos, will be performed at the Belvoir Theatre in Surry Hills, New South Wales, featuring a diverse cast and directed by Lee Lewis.

 Television adaptation

-In June 2022, Hulu ordered a television series adaptation of the book.
+In June 2022, Hulu ordered a television series adaptation of the book, starring Kathryn Hahn.
+The miniseries premiered on April 7, 2023.